particle-iot/docs/src/content/tutorials/device-cloud/console.md

 The motion settings determine how the IMU (inertial measurement unit, the accelerometer) is used to determine whether to publish a location.
 The **Interval minimum** also applies to motion events.

-- **Motion** publishes if the device moves, and has several sensitivity options:
+- **Movement** publishes if the device moves, and has several sensitivity options:

   - **Disable**: Do not use motion detection (the default).
   - **Low**: Least sensitive, large motion is required to publish.